 Many commercial law firms require candidates to undertake a case study at the final interview stage.

 There is not one single format, so it is advisable to ask the recruitment team what you can expect.
-Below are some general points and tips which have been put together from feedback from students (at both Oxford and LSE) who have gone through the process and what we have learned from law firms.
+Below are some general points and tips which have been put together from feedback from students who have gone through the process and what we have learned from law firms.

 Bear in mind that recruiters are always trying to improve their processes so it is likely that they will find new ways to assess candidates each year.
 It is therefore unlikely that you will find comprehensive resources to practise legal case studies in the same type of ways that you might for management consultancy case studies.
 In the consulting industry, case studies are extremely well established and follow a broadly similar format during the interview.